Anna Baright Curry

-Anna Baright Curry (June 19, 1854 – February 1924) was a noted educator and the founder of Curry College in Milton, Massachusetts.
+Anna Baright Curry (June 19, 1854 – February 1924) was an educator and the founder of the School of Elocution and Expression (which later became Curry College) in Milton, Massachusetts.

 Early life and education

 Anna Baright was born on June 19, 1854, to a Quaker family in Poughkeepsie, New York.
 Most of her family members were art lovers; the stage actress Julia Dean was her aunt.

 After graduating from Cook's Collegiate Institute in 1873, she worked briefly as a teacher in New York state, then taught elocution at Milwaukee Female College.
 In 1875 she enrolled in Boston University's School of Oratory, where one of her teachers was Alexander Graham Bell.
 At B.U. she was described by one of her professors as "the greatest woman reader in the country."
 This was a significant compliment in an era of oratory when speakers such as Charles Dickens and Mark Twain were paid thousands to read lengthy pieces of their work.
 Baright graduated with honors in 1877.